Allan Gardens: History

 A structure to replace the pavilion was commissioned by the municipal government at a cost of C$50,000, after two more expensive proposals were shot down by the government.
 The new glass and iron-domed conservatory, the Palm House, was completed in 1910.
 In the 1920s, two more greenhouses were added to the conservatory.
 An additional wing, which included three greenhouses, was built in 1956 and 1957 in order to expand the garden's exhibition space.
 During the 1950s expansion, the garden was also expanded, its fencing and gates were removed, and its fountain replaced.
 During the 1960s, the property was enlarged, with the lands vacated by Jarvis Collegiate Institute absorbed by the park.
 The park was expanded again in 1990 after the city expropriated the Larry's Hideaway hotel along Carlton Street.

 The park emerged as a popular gathering ground for protest during the mid-20th century, with the Workers' Ex-Servicemen's League first staging a protest at the park on 16 August 1933, in order to protest the treatment of veterans from the First World War during the Great Depression.
 Attempts were made by the Toronto Police Service to disperse the 1,000 person crowd, citing a by-law that restricted public protests to three designated public parks in the city.
 The by-law was later revised to include all parks after anti-war poets held "unauthorized readings" at the park during the 1960s.
 After rumours that a Nazi rally would take place at the park, an anti-Nazi crowd formed at the park on 31 May 1965, and eight individuals were beaten by a crowd after they were mistaken for neo-Nazis.

 In 2003, the University of Toronto and Toronto-Dominion Bank financed the construction of a sixth greenhouse for the conservatory, named the Children's Horticultural Conservatory.
-The greenhouse was built by the university in order to house specimens held at the university's old greenhouse on College Street.
+The greenhouse was built by the university in order to house specimens held at the university's old greenhouse on College Street (relocated to Allan Gardens as site was needed for the Leslie Dan Faculty of Pharmacy Building).
 The park was also among several municipal parks occupied by protesters during the 2010 G20 Toronto summit protests.